- Date : 18/05/2018

 - What is your investment horizon?

-ULIPs are best suited for individuals with a long term financial plan of wealth creation and insurance.
-Whether it is for retirement, children’s education or for other financial goals, a ULIP continued till maturity works as an advantage.
+ULIP investments are best suited for individuals with a long term financial plan of wealth creation and insurance.
+Whether it is for retirement, children’s education or for other financial goals, a ULIP investment continued till maturity works as an advantage.
 It gives you the dual benefit of savings and protection, all in a single plan.
-In addition, ULIP’s are for individuals who are not savvy with the equity market or different fund options available with MF but would like to benefit from long term capital appreciation with investment in equities.
+In addition, ULIP’s are for individuals who are not savvy with the equity market or different fund options available with mutual fund investments but would like to benefit from long term capital appreciation with investment in equities.